Michelle39140/FindUFO_JS/README.md

 **Dataset**: [UFO Sightings Data](static/js/data.js)

-## The Wwebpage is live here: https://michelle39140.github.io/FindUFO_JS/
+### The webpage is live here: https://michelle39140.github.io/FindUFO_JS/

-User can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* User can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
   1. `date`
   2. `city`
   3. `state`